 With the less-than-ideal growing conditions most of the rest of us have, what can we do to get the benefits of sphagnum while avoiding – or at least delaying – the pitfalls?
 Here are a few of the tips I’ve learned over the years:

 Use top-quality moss.
 It is far more forgiving of misuse than are lesser grades.

 Learn to water lightly, merely moistening the moss, rather than “smashing” it down with heavy overhead watering.
+(A quick aside here: the “ice cube” watering trick addresses that well.
+You may not like the concept of ice on a tropical plant [I don’t], but the slow melting of the cubes does achieve a slow, non-compressing watering technique!)
 One trick I’ve learned is to place a 1″-2″ layer of LECA at the bottom of the pot, with the plant and moss on top of that, then only water from below.
 The LECA absorbs and wicks the water up to the moss, which becomes uniformly moist without ever being mechanically disturbed.

 Consider blending the moss with more “rigid” components.
 I have had success with coarse strands of coconut husk fiber, interwoven with the strands of moss, as well as perlite or charcoal – anything that helps the sphagnum “stand up” under its own wet weight.